 Remember, you’re going to be using your gear day in and day out, so make sure that you look after it as best you can.
 This way it should last as long as possible and save you money in the long run.

-Unique Aspects of an NZ Thru Hike That You Should Be Aware Of.
+Unique Aspects of a NZ Thru Hike That You Should Be Aware Of.

 From unpredictable tropical weather conditions to impish animals that can wreak havoc on your gear, thru hiking the Te Araroa trail requires special considerations and precautions.